The Health Care Cost Drivers

 Process

 We are fortunate that New Mexico is addressing these issues through a state-funded public process.
 Since 2021, the Health Security Campaign and its supporters have successfully advocated for the legislature to fund this project.
-Both the Superintendent of Insurance and the interim Legislative Health and Human Services (LHHSC) have been able to hire consultants to report on selected cost driver topics – focusing on New Mexico solutions.
+Both the Superintendent of Insurance and the interim Legislative Health and Human Services Committee (LHHS) have hired consultants to report on selected cost driver topics.

 Results So Far

-Reports so far have provided vital information that serves as a springboard to design New Mexico-appropriate policies to reign in health care costs.
-They suggest some clear next steps:
+Reports from state institutions, national experts, and internationally renowned universities have provided vital information on the New Mexico healthcare landscape and how some promising approaches could apply to it. that serves as a springboard to design New Mexico-appropriate policies to reign in health care costs.
+Here are some examples of next steps based on cost driver reports so far:

 • Developing a global budgets program that provides financial stability for hospitals and lowers costs.